Marketing and the Bottom Line

 “Boards should be wary of calls for oversimplification.
 We are not dealing with a hygiene matter where boxes can quickly be ticked before moving on.
 Indeed, using marketing metrics in a mechanistic way denies their very purpose.
 Even if the metrics are the same, the sources of cash flow—the reasons why consumers buy and might buy more—are the discussions the metrics should trigger.”

-For related reading, Tim Ambler and Northeastern University marketing professor Bruce Clark co-authored an article titled Managing the Marketing Metrics Portfolio, published in the August 2011 edition of Marketing Management.
-Ambler also wrote an article in 2004 titled ROI is Dead: Now Bury It.
+I read the first edition, published in 2000; there is a second edition, published in 2004.
+For related reading: Tim Ambler and Northeastern University marketing professor Bruce Clark co-authored an article titled Managing the Marketing Metrics Portfolio, published in the August 2011 edition of Marketing Management; Ambler wrote ROI is Dead: Now Bury It, published in the September 2004 edition of Admap; Ambler and E. Ann Hollier wrote The Waste in Advertising is the Part That Works, published in the December 2004 edition of the Journal of Advertising Research.

 Ambler, Tim.
 Marketing and the Bottom Line: The New Metrics of Corporate Wealth.
 Harlow, U.K.: Financial Times Prentice Hall, 2000.
 Buy from Amazon.com